somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ---

 ##Data Set Summary & Exploration
-##Datasetの探索、サマリ、図示

 ###1. a basic summary of the data set.

-pandasで解析するように変更！

-**In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.**

-Here are summary statistics of the traffic signs data set:
+Here are summary statistics of the traffic signs data sets:

 * The size of training set is 34799
 * The size of the validation set is 4410